lgiesen/portfolio-v2/README.md

 npm run lint
 ```

 ## General Advice for Web Projects

 ### SEO

 - Keep visitors on your website (dwell time) by providing excellent content (!) (define important keywords, which people search to get to your website)
 - Improve loading speed (cf. Improve Performance)
+- Optimize your HTML
   - Use alt attributes in images so that the search engine knows what you display
+  - Use aria tags for more complicated displayed content, e.g., sliders
+  - Use article tags for Bots to know what main content the site presents
 - Increase your Click-Through-Rate (CTR)
 - Make use of metadata (located in head), e.g. description tag displayed in google search results
 - Responsive Web Design ([Mobile Friendly Test](https://search.google.com/test/mobile-friendly))
 - Linked by other sources, e.g. social media and other websites
 - Tools & Guidelines:

   - [Google Starter Guide](https://developers.google.com/search/docs/beginner/seo-starter-guide)

    <img src="https://moz.imgix.net/learn/guides/Mozlows-01-outline.svg?auto=format&ch=Width&fit=max&q=50&s=e088165a17e355b8186964266ef71ca5" width="500px">